emmasteimann/catanode/readme.markdown

 # TODO

+v.1: Set up a game lobby that allows people to create games, invite friends, chat in lobby.

 ## Testing

 Need to start testing methods and routes.
+I really need to start doing this...

 ## Create Game

- * Route to connection.
  * Set creator.

 ## Game Connection

  * Generate random icons.
- * Allow users to join on the fly.
- * Users change name and seats(?).
  * Start game ability when all seats are full.
+ * Unique names for users.

 ## Error